AOSC-Dev/acbs/docs/source/index.rst

 Welcome to acbs's documentation!
 ================================
-ACBS - The next generation of building toolkit for AOSC OS written in Python.
+ACBS - The current generation of building toolkit for AOSC OS written in Python.

 Contents: